-Tarts are an easy and fun way to bake with fresh spring ingredients.
-I love to use store-bought puff pastry for a quick and easy canvas to create the most delightful treats.
-Asparagus is available in California most times of the year, but there is nothing like spring asparagus – the flavors are brighter and the plump stalks will enhance any baked good.
+This season offers so many delightful ingredients that are fun to bake with, especially asparagus.
+I like to use store-bought puff pastry for a quick canvas to create flavorful springtime treats.
+Asparagus is available in California starting now, all the way through summer, but there is something extra special about spring asparagus – the flavors are brighter and the plump stalks are much more tender.

-In this recipe, I use a simple mixture of Gorgonzola and heavy cream to make the base of the tart and fill it in with asparagus stalks.
-The beautiful presentation will impress any family or friend and you can serve this warm, out of the oven or room temperature.
-This Asparagus & Gorgonzola Cream Tart makes a great appetizer or serve it on a buffet with salads for a wedding or baby shower.
+In this recipe, I use a mixture of Gorgonzola (Italian blue cheese), and heavy cream to make the base of the tart, and fill it in with asparagus stalks.
+The beautiful presentation will impress your friends and you can serve this tart warm, right out of the oven, or room temperature.
+This Asparagus & Gorgonzola Cream Tart makes a great appetizer with a glass of sparkling wine, or serve it on a buffet with salads for a wedding or baby shower.

 1/2 cup heavy cream